John Wayne Gacy

-John Wayne Gacy (March 17, 1942 – May 10, 1994) was an American serial killer and sex offender who raped, tortured, and murdered at least 33 young men and boys in Norwood Park Township, Illinois, a suburb of Chicago.
-He became known as the Killer Clown due to his public performances as "Pogo the Clown" or "Patches the Clown", personas he had devised, prior to the discovery of his crimes.
+John Wayne Gacy (March 17, 1942 – May 10, 1994) was an American serial killer and sex offender who raped, tortured and murdered at least thirty-three young men and boys between 1972 and 1978 in Norwood Park Township, a suburb of Chicago, Illinois.
+He became known as the "Killer Clown" due to his public performances as a clown prior to the discovery of his crimes.

-Gacy committed all of his murders inside his ranch-style house in Norwood Park Township.
+Gacy committed all of his known murders inside his ranch-style house.
 Typically, he would lure a victim to his home and dupe them into donning handcuffs on the pretext of demonstrating a magic trick.
-He would then rape and torture his captive before killing them by either asphyxiation or strangulation with a garrote.
-Twenty-six victims were buried in the crawl space of his home, and three others were buried elsewhere on his property; four were discarded in the Des Plaines River.
+He would then rape and torture his captive before killing his victim by either asphyxiation or strangulation with a garrote.
+Twenty-six victims were buried in the crawl space of his home, and three were buried elsewhere on his property; four were discarded in the Des Plaines River.

 Gacy had previously been convicted in 1968 of the sodomy of a teenage boy in Waterloo, Iowa, and was sentenced to ten years' imprisonment, but served eighteen months.
-He murdered his first victim in 1972, had murdered twice more by the end of 1975, and murdered at least thirty subsequent victims after his divorce from his second wife in 1976.
+He murdered his first victim in 1972, had murdered twice more by the end of 1975, and murdered at least thirty victims after his divorce from his second wife in 1976.
 The investigation into the disappearance of Des Plaines teenager Robert Piest led to Gacy's arrest on December 21, 1978.

-His conviction for thirty-three murders (by one individual) then covered the most homicides in United States legal history.
+Gacy's conviction for thirty-three murders (by one individual) then covered the most homicides in United States legal history.
 Gacy was sentenced to death on March 13, 1980.
-On death row at Menard Correctional Center, he spent much of his time painting.
 He was executed by lethal injection at Stateville Correctional Center on May 10, 1994.

 Early life

-John Wayne Gacy was born at Edgewater Hospital in Chicago, Illinois, on March 17, 1942, the second child and only son of John Stanley Gacy (June 20, 1900 – December 25, 1969) and Marion Elaine Gacy, née Robison (May 4, 1908 – December 14, 1989).
-His father was an auto repair machinist and World War I veteran, and his mother was a homemaker.
-Gacy was of Polish and Danish ancestry, and his family was Catholic.
-His paternal grandparents (who spelled the family name as "Gatza" or "Gaca") had immigrated to the U.S. from Poland (then part of the German state of Prussia).